-How to Prepare for Your New Pet
+How To Prepare For Your New Pet

 If you’re preparing your home for a new pet there a few things you’ll need to consider.
 You’ll want to make sure your home is safe for your new pet, know where they are going to spend most of their time and also make sure you have everything you need.
-Getting a pet should be fun so we we have put a number of resources together to help you remember everything whilst staying stress-free!
+Getting a pet should be fun so we have put a number of resources together to help you remember everything whilst staying stress-free!

 We have some great advice on what to buy for new pets in our blog posts here: